Skip to content

 CLI & Automation

-The openmed console script mirrors the Python APIs so you can analyze snippets, inspect registry metadata, and tweak configuration without writing code.
+The openmed console script mirrors the Python APIs so you can analyze snippets, process batches, inspect registry metadata, manage profiles, and tweak configuration without writing code.
 It is perfect for demos, notebooks, or CI smoke tests.

 Installation